Ibhamb17/pockieninja-script/README.md

 [Download autofarm-tb-event.zip](https://github.com/Ibhamb17/pockieninja-script/raw/main/autofarm-tb-event.zip)

 ## How to Access
-To request the password for the ZIP file, please send an email to:
+To request the password for the ZIP file, make sure u have permission from devs to use it then send an email to:
 **bathsyiibham@gmail.com**
 with the subject:
 `Request Password Autofarm-tb`